Kunle123/StoryWall/docs/REFACTOR_V2_SUMMARY.md

 ## Migration Path

-### Option 1: Gradual Migration (Recommended)
-1. Keep existing route (`/api/ai/generate-descriptions`) as fallback
+✅ **Migration Complete**
+1. ✅ All frontend components updated to use V2 route
-2. Update frontend to use new route (`/api/ai/generate-descriptions-v2`)
+2. ✅ All scripts updated to use V2 route
-3. Monitor performance and error rates
-4. Remove old route after validation

-### Option 2: Direct Replacement
-1. Replace old route with V2 implementation
-2. Update all frontend calls
-3. Monitor for issues
+3. ✅ Old V1 route removed
+4. ✅ V2 route is now the primary and only route

 ## API Compatibility